emm-ess/stylelint-config-outside-in-order/README.md

 ## Usage

-1. Add stylelint and this package to your project:
+1. Add Stylelint and this package to your project:

 ```bash
 npm install --save-dev stylelint stylelint-config-outside-in-order
 ```

-2. Add this package to the end of your extends array inside Stylelint configuration:
+2. Add this package to the end of the extends array inside your Stylelint configuration:

 ```javascript
 {